MeshAddicts/meshinfo/README.md

 If you use MeshInfo and have a publicly accessible instance, we'd like to know!
 Drop a note to kevin@airframes.io with details and we'll link it below.

+See an example instance running on the [Sacramento Valley Mesh](https://svm1.meshinfo.network/nodes.html).

 ## Screenshots

 TODO: Capture screenshots and make a row of clickable screenshot thumbnails here.